 Restaurants in Miami

 Miami is particularly well known for its Cuban restaurants and the city's cuisine is predominantly floribbean (a combination of Latin, American and Caribbean).
 Eateries include everything from steakhouses and cafés to Italian, Oriental and Middle Eastern restaurants.
-South Beach and Coconut Grove have a thriving cafe society, and tourists will find plenty of sidewalk seating to people-watch as they lunch.
+South Beach and Coconut Grove have a thriving cafe society, and tourists will find plenty of sidewalk seating from which to people-watch as they lunch.
 Miami is well known for its scrumptious seafood, so be sure to try a Stone Crab dish, a local delicacy.

 The most common complaint about restaurants in Miami is that mid-range eateries are hard to come by.
 Food in Miami is either very cheap or very expensive.
 However, with new venues opening constantly, there is always something new to sample.
 Meals for under $10 are plentiful in Little Havana, while South Beach has a collection of high-end restaurants.

 A fun way to dine out in Miami is by sampling the fare offered by food trucks.
 These mobile eateries offer excellent (and cheap) food; the challenge though is figuring out where they are!
 A few of the most popular, including gastroPod Mobile Gourmet, Latin Burger and Taco, and Feverish Ice Cream, have twitter accounts to keep hungry customers updated as to their locations.